 Adding emergency contacts requires the selection of a delay period.
 During this time, the grantee can refuse the request for Vault access, offering flexibility.
 Some may need access more quickly, and some may need it in a worst-case scenario, after a longer period of time.

-Bitwarden remains laser-focused on security, including for features that need to allow flexible data access.
+Bitwarden remains laser-focused on security, including for digital legacy features that need to allow flexible data access.
 Decryption keys are never stored with the Bitwarden service, and all sensitive data is transmitted in an encrypted state between the user requesting and the user providing access to a Vault.

 Emergency Access is available to all Premium, Family, Teams, and Enterprise users.
 Start exploring Emergency Access along with other great features in the platform by selecting the plan that’s right for you or your business.